ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/01-create-a-project.md

 ### blueprints

-The `blueprints` directory contains files that we want end-developers (our users) to have.
+The `blueprints` folder contains files that we want end-developers (our users) to have.

 For the most part, the folder structure and file names will match what end-developers will see in their project.
 At runtime, it is possible to change the file path (e.g. rename `__gitignore__` to `.gitignore`) or exclude the file (e.g. `tsconfig.json` for JavaScript projects).